Synthesizable Molecular Generation via Soft-constrained GFlowNets with Rich Chemical Priors: Synthesizable Molecular Generation

 \subsubsection{Comparison over MDPs on sEH}

 \paragraph{Setup} We consider a task where the reward function is defined as a proxy model predicting binding affinity to the soluble epoxide hydrolase (sEH) target.
 We follow the experimental protocol of SynFlowNet.
 All models are post-trained for 5{,}000 steps, and for evaluation, 1{,}000 are randomly subsampled from generated molecules.
-Here, we additionally evaluate the Synthetic Accessibility (SA) score \citep{ertl2009sa_score}.
-We compare \ours{} against representative methods utilizing different MDPs: the fragment-based \textbf{FragGFN} \citep{bengio2021flow} and the reaction-based \textbf{SynFlowNet} \citep{cretu2025synflownet}.
+We report the average sEH score, the positive ratio, the positive Top-100 average sEH, and diversity.
+Here, positive Top-100 is computed over the 100 highest-scoring synthesizable molecules among the generated samples.
+In addition, we report the Synthetic Accessibility (SA) score \citep{ertl2009sa_score} as an external synthesizability metric and QED \citep{qed} as a measure of drug-likeness.
+We compare \ours{} against representative methods utilizing different MDPs: the fragment-based \textbf{FragGFN} \citep{bengio2021flow} and the reaction-based \textbf{SynFlowNet} (\textbf{SFN}) \citep{cretu2025synflownet}.
 Additionally, to isolate the efficacy of our contrastive learning objective, we include a reward shaping (\textbf{RTB+RS}) baseline.
-This method utilizes the same pre-trained SMILES prior but considers constraints directly via the reward function, defined as $R'(x) := R(x) \mathbb{I}[x \in \mathcal{X}']$.
+This method utilizes the same pre-trained SMILES prior but considers constraints directly via the task score, defining $r'(x) := r(x)\mathbb{I}[x \in \mathcal{X}']$.
 Further details are provided in Appendix \ref{appnd:seh_detail}.